 Paul Stone & The Basement Collective release: Yorkshire Jazz Singer makes a strong return to music

-Paul Stone and The Basement Collective Announce New Releases and UK Tour Plans

-Yorkshire-based Jazz Ensemble to Release Pure Imagination on March 28, with Another Single to Follow in Early May

-Paul Stone and The Basement Collective, an exciting jazz ensemble formed by some of Yorkshire’s finest musicians, are set to release their latest single arranged by Jim Corry, Pure Imagination, on March 28.
+Paul Stone and The Basement Collective, an exciting jazz ensemble formed by some of Yorkshire’s finest musicians, are set to release their latest single, Pure Imagination, on March 28.
 This will be followed by another single in early May, marking the conclusion of their debut EP before they shift their focus to original work.

+The band is built on years of musical collaboration and deep friendships.
+Having worked together extensively on the live music scene, the members share a natural chemistry that shines through in their performances.

 Now, the band is finalizing their UK tour and is still looking for venues to collaborate with.
 To take this project to the next level, they are also seeking the right live agent—someone who can help give the band the wings it needs to truly fly.